 Ever heard of neem oil but weren’t sure what it was?
 Uses for neem oil in the garden are bountiful, and it can be a big help to gardeners everywhere.

 Pests, every garden has them, and if I can avoid spraying my garden veggies with poison or toxins, I’ll go that route.
 One of the benefits of gardening in your own backyard is knowing exactly what touches the food you feed your family.
-And neem oil is something to keep in your gardening arsenal when pests are trying to take over, but you still want to maintain a natural approach to pest control.
+And knowing how to use neem oil is something to keep in your gardening arsenal when pests are trying to take over, but you still want to maintain a natural approach to pest control.
 (Here are my natural cabbage worm maintenance tips.)

 Uses for Neem Oil in the Garden